davidclarke-au/markdown-cv/index.md

 ### Assistant teaching

 `2003–2007`
-*Department of Geological Sciences, University of Michigan*, Ann Arbor, Michigan, USA
+*Department of Geological Sciences, University of Michigan*, Ann Arbor, MI, USA

 - \- Earth Surface Processes and Soils laboratory
 - \- Geology of the Rockies, University of Michigan Camp Davis, WY, USA